ShangxueRen/Hydrogen-Isotopes-Transportation-Simulator-HITS/README.md

 7. Data saving parameters

 ### 3.1 One-Dimensional Spatial Grid
-HITs and He-HITs both use the finite difference method to calculate one-dimensional hydrogen isotope transport behavior.
+HITs and He-HITs both use the finite difference method to calculate one-dimensional hydrogen isotope transport.
 In the simulation, the spatial coordinate represents the depth direction from the sample surface into the bulk.
 Therefore, before performing the calculation, the material system must first be spatially discretized to construct a one-dimensional spatial grid for numerical solution.

 The program supports two types of spatial grids: a uniform grid with constant spacing throughout the bulk material, and a non-uniform grid with spatially varying grid spacing.
 The choice of spatial grid directly affects both computational accuracy and efficiency.
 For the finite difference method adopted in HITs and He-HITs, when a second-order spatial discretization scheme and a first-order implicit time integration scheme are used, the local truncation error can generally be expressed as: